dev-academy-programme/plug-resources/segments/challenges/free-money-overview.md

 #### Writing the BalanceTransfer transform.

-At the top of your BalanceTransfer function, you must initialize all of the local properties:
+At the top of your BalanceTransfer function, you must initialize all of the local properties.
+These properties will all be set once the object is packed into the registry.

 ```
 @dataclass